Cycle Canada Bicycle Tours

 The Trail Starts

-At Baddeck we are on what is officially designated as the Cabot Trail.
-From there we cross over Hunter's Mountain and follow the Margaree River, a popular destination for those who fly fish for trout.
+At Baddeck the officially designated Cabot Trail begins.
+From there cross over Hunter's Mountain and follow the Margaree River, a popular destination for those who fly fish for trout.
 The Margaree empties into the Gulf of St. Lawrence near Cheticamp, an Acadian French town that is famous for its hand-made tapestries (the Queen has one).

 Three Climbs